Lab-Grown diamonds

 So-called Blue Nuance diamonds are some HPHT-grown diamonds with faint blue tints.
 Rarely found in nature, the blue tint results from the element Boron impregnating the crystal structure.
 The HPHT process uses boron as a catalyst and helps clear the nitrogen.
 Any noticeable tint, whether yellow, green, brown, or blue, can affect the diamond’s appearance and color grade.
 But unlike brown, gray, or yellow tints not mentioned in the lab report, the blue tint can be commented as “faint blue.”
 The bluish undertone typically lowers the color grade, which makes Blue Nuance diamonds more affordable.
 These stones often appear better because blue cancels out the yellow tint in stones below H in color.

-The lab-grown industry despises the term "synthetic."
-They insist on the term "lab-grown," which invokes peaceful green pastures where diamonds are roaming free, fattening up on organically grown graphite.
-What causes more harm to nature, mining, or synthesizing, is a subject for debate.
+The lab-grown industry despises the term “synthetic.”
+They insist on the term “lab-grown,” which evokes peaceful green pastures where diamonds roam free, fattening on organically grown graphite.
+Whether mining or synthesizing causes more harm to nature is a subject for debate.

 The Lonsdaleite – a rare hexagonal form of diamond, harder and stronger than the diamond itself is found in meteorites.
 Supposedly, Lonsdaleite formed out of supercritical fluid at high temperatures and moderate pressures in meteorites.
 In the process, it preserved the structure of the pre-existing graphite.
 Later, a diamond partially replaced Lonsdaleite as the environment cooled and the pressure decreased.
 The finding of Lonsdaleite could revolutionize industrial diamond manufacturing.